taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Min: **"Yeah?
 Then come on!"**

-### Page 9
+### Page 12

 Asoka: **"*This is *incredible*.*"**

-Asoka is now fully dressed, and they are looking out over a vast rainforest canopy, standing on a tree platform and clutching the much shorter Min, who is locked into the tree top branches with strategically grown spikes.
-There is no eSyrup bubble here, so Min's eyelids are shut to protect her eyes from the atmosphere, even as the eSyrup in the thin skin of her eyelids let in just enough photos to transmit the view to her retina anyway.
-Min breathes only through her nose, keeping her lips tightly shut but
+Asoka is now fully dressed, jacket and head gear on, Iri perched on top of their head.
+They are looking out over a vast rainforest canopy, standing on a tree branch and clutching the much shorter Min, who is locked into the tree's upper-most branches with strategically grown spikes.
+There is no eSyrup bubble here, so Min's grin is wide and her eyelids are shut to protect her eyes from the atmosphere, even as the eSyrup in the thin skin of her eyelids let in just enough photos to transmit the view to her retina anyway.
+Min breathes in through her nose and reaches up with one hand into the east wind.
+Above both teens is the night sky, resplendent with stars and the un-twinkling lights of orbiting vessels and satellites.